scaleway/serverless-api-framework-python/docs/source/deploying.rst

 Deploying
 =========

-After writing your functions, the included CLI tool `srvless` helps deploy your application on Scaleway.
+After writing your functions, the included CLI tool `scw-serverless` helps deploy your application on Scaleway.

 Deploy
 ------